Here are some quick tips to repairing butane lighters and flint lighters that are not working or sparking

 Now, here are some little known techniques :

 Type of butane fuel you are using:

 Just like with the gasoline for your car, some butane fuels are cleaner than others.
 Choose a butane fuel that has been recommended for jet torch or flameless lighters.
-The brands I recommend are Zippo BLU ,Lucienne (quadruple refined),Colibri Butane, Prometheus Butane or Dunhill butane.
+The brands I recommend are Whip-it ,Vector ,Newport ,Lucienne (quadruple refined),Colibri Premium Butane, Prometheus Butane or Dunhill butane.
 They seem to be the cleanest and work better than others.
 Additionally, I recommend that you never use most of the other brands most often found at a drugstore.
 Your local tobacconist or premium lighter retailer should have premium butanes in stock.
 I personally use VECTOR,WHIP-IT or NEWPORT (BEST FOR COLIBRI LIGHTERS) - other cheap inferior fluids tend to gum up the internals of the butane release valve.
 Colibri lighters require ultra refined butane (4x or better).